tdg5/reqless-rb/README.md

 * The worker is given a list of queues to pop jobs off of.
 * The worker logs out put based on `VERBOSE` or `VVERBOSE` (very verbose) environment variables.
-* Qless ships with a rake task (`qless:work`) for running workers.
+* Reqless ships with a rake task (`reqless:work`) for running workers.
-  It runs `qless:setup` before starting the main work loop so that users can load their environment in that task.
+  It runs `reqless:setup` before starting the main work loop so that users can load their environment in that task.
 * The sleep interval (for when there is no jobs available) can be configured with the `INTERVAL` environment variable.

 Resque uses queues for its notion of priority.
-In contrast, qless has priority support built-in.
+In contrast, reqless has priority support built-in.
 Thus, the worker supports two strategies for what order to pop jobs off the queues: ordered and round-robin.
 The ordered reserver will keep popping jobs off the first queue until